bartekwanat/bartekwanat/README.md

 ### Hi there 👋
 <p> I am an ambitious software engineer with a passion fordeveloping applications using technologies such as C#,.NET but also JavaScript.
-I'm in my last semester of myengineering degree in programming and data analyticsand have gained experience working at Unit4, both as anintern and junior software engineer.
+I'm in my last semester of myengineering degree in programming and data analyticsand have gained experience working at Unit4, both as an intern and junior software engineer.
 I focus on continuousdevelopment, care about code quality and am ready fornew challenges.</p>

 #### 🤝 Contact with my by the:
 <ul>